 Thinking on your feet also comes in useful when you have to make a snap decision about how to successfully complete a task or meet a business goal.
 Being able to quickly weigh up the pros and cons of a situation and make an informed decision is essential.

-- are aware of the organisations mission and aims
+- are aware of the organisation's mission and aims

 - have an understanding of the sector that the company belongs to

-- know all about the company's competitors.
+- can identify the company's competitors.

-How do I develop my management skills?
+How do I develop these management skills?